marybadalyan/BandwidthTest/README.md

-# BandwidthSatsTest - Memory Stress Test for Measuring Throughput
+# BandwidthTest - Memory Stress Test for Measuring Throughput

 ## Description
 `BandwidthSatsTest` is a C++ program designed to stress-test memory by performing high-frequency read-write operations with multiple threads.
 The program maximizes memory bus saturation to assess the memory bandwidth performance of the system.
 It utilizes AVX2 instructions for fast, vectorized memory access and measures the throughput in GB/s.